-Each Key Person is responsible for establishing the Next Steps for their children based on their interests and need and to provide tracking information, update Learning Journeys and communicate any areas of additional need which they feel a child may require.
+Each Key Person is responsible for establishing the planning for their children based on their interests and needs, update Learning Journeys and communicate any areas of additional need which they feel a child may require.

 Physical Environment Policy

 At Little Lyndhurst we are committed to providing a welcoming and caring environment that ensures the children's safety and wellbeing, together with supporting them in their development and learning.
 We understand that children are active learners and that their mental and physical development is equally important.